rudynicolop/FFPL-fork/README.md

 When one Coq file imports another, the imported file needs to be built first.
 Unfortunately CoqIDE does not support automatically building imported files, so you will have to do this by hand.
 To do this, you need to first open a Coq shell.

+### Opening the Coq shell
+[coq-shell]: #opening-the-coq-shell

+The Coq shell is a terminal window for which all the necessary environment variables are set.
+In particular, it lets you use the command `coqc`, which in turn is needed by our `Makefile`.
+To open the Coq shell, do the following:

 - On Linux, `eval $(coq-prover.env)` turns your current terminal into a Coq shell.
-- On macOS, the package contains a `coq-shell.command` that you can open.
+- On macOS, the package contains a `coq-shell[...].command` that you can open.
-- On Windows, the "Coq Platform Terminal"/`Coq-Shell` should appear in your start menu.
+- On Windows, the `Coq-Shell` should appear in your start menu.

+### Running Make

-Then navigate to the folder where you fetched the course material, and run `make` (on Windows: `gnumake`).
+Then, inside the Coq shell, navigate to the folder where you fetched the course material, and run `make` (on Windows: `gnumake`).

 If you edit a file that is imported elsewhere, remember to re-run `make`/`gnumake` so that your changes can be imported.